 At KPMG, we believe an inclusive culture, which values diversity, leads to better decision-making, drives greater creativity and innovation, better meets the needs of our clients and is more motivating for our people – it’s core to our values and what we’ve always believed in.

-Learn more about some of KPMG firms around the world that are moving the dial
+Learn more about some of the initiatives around the world that are moving the dial.

 KPMG firms around the world are empowering women and girls in their local communities.
 Here are just a few examples of how they get involved.

 Having a mentor makes all the difference.
 It gives you the wisdom and tenacity to overcome seemingly insurmountable challenges.
 By volunteering for the Global Giveback Circle (GGBC), women from KPMG in Kenya are passing on vital life lessons to disadvantaged local girls.